Employment Programs (State and Federal)

 This is a competitive process and there is no guarantee of being hired.
 Persons with disabilities do not have preference.

 How Will it Help You?
 Persons who qualify for this program are required to reside in Oklahoma.
 This law provides a vehicle for persons with disabilities to gain access to state employment.
 Mandatory testing for state employment is waived for those qualified applicants certified as eligible through the Department of Rehabilitation Services, (DRS).
 An individual is not required to be a client of (DRS) in order to participant in the program.
-Agencies that participate may hire qualified applicants regardless of whether their names appear on registers maintained by the Office of Personnel Management, (OPM).
 Applicants hired through this program serve a six month probation period and are eligible for permanent status upon their completion..

 You may qualify for this program if you:

 have a severe physical or mental impairment which seriously limits one or more functional capacities including, but not limited to: mobility, communication, self-care, self-direction, interpersonal skills, work tolerance, or work skills, in terms of an employment outcome;

 have one or more physical or mental impairments resulting from amputation, arthritis, autism, blindness, cancer, cerebral palsy, cystic fibrosis, deafness, heart disease, hemiplegia, hemophilia, respiratory or pulmonary dysfunction, mental retardation, mental illness, multiple sclerosis, muscular dystrophy, musculoskeletal disorders, neurological disorders, including stroke and epilepsy, paraplegia, quadriplegia and other spinal cord conditions, sickle cell anemia, specific learning disability, traumatic brain injury, end-stage renal disease; or other impairments or combinations of impairments as documented by an evaluation by Vocational Rehabilitation Services or Visual Services or the individual's own doctor statement.